 I think that detection and recognition of patterns are the most essential in it.

-There is much more information in the visible world than we ever are able or need to use.
+There is much more information in the visible world than we are able or need to use.

-An important function of any visual system is to select the important and ignore irrelevant aspects of the visual world.
+An important function of any visual system is to select the important and ignore irrelevant aspects of the world.

 The mechanisms that mediate the selection are named “attention”.

-Actually, almost all my studies are in some way related to attention.
+Many of my studies are in some way related to that.

 Another frequent keyword is “crowding” - deterioration of perception when several objects are located close to each other,